fl0mb/fl0mb.github.io/content/posts/tekton/index.md

 }
 ```

-This response strongly resembles a Kubernetes API reply and, more importantly, it appears to be authenticated with the `system:serviceaccount:tekton-pipelines:tekton-dashboard` user.
+This response strongly resembles a Kubernetes API reply and, more importantly, it appears to be authenticated as the `system:serviceaccount:tekton-pipelines:tekton-dashboard` user.
+Apparently we are dealing with some pre-authenticated proxying behavior.

 ## Proxying with Tekton